core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

    Payload:
    <coap://[2001:ff1::aa]/window>;rt="lock"
 ~~~~~~~~~~~
-{: #fig-app-gp-discovery-example4 title="Discovery of the resources and members of any application groups in the network, together with the associated CoAP groups"}
+{: #fig-app-gp-discovery-example4 title="Discovery of the resources and members of any application group, and of the associated CoAP group"}

 Note that all the above examples are application-specific.
 That is, there is currently no standard way of encoding names of application groups and CoAP groups in group URIs and/or CoRE target attributes used with resource links.
 In particular, the discovery of groups through the RD mentioned in {{sssec-discovery-from-rd}} is only defined for use with an RD, i.e., not directly on CoAP servers without using an RD.